 To upload an image or video to your story, swipe to the right on the home screen in the app or click on the camera icon found at the top left of your screen.
 You can now either record a video/take a photo or swipe up and select an image or video from your gallery.
 Multiple images can then be selected, much like you would a regular post.
 Instagram Stories should be in the aspect ratio 9:16, if they aren’t however, you can pinch out your screen to fit it correctly.
 Any blank space will then be filled with whichever color is on the borders of the image/video.

 When editing an image for your story, you can choose from a range of options found at the top or swipe up for a variety of gifs, icons, emoticons, etc. Once you’re happy with your image/video, you can select either the ‘Save’ button to save it to your gallery for later, the ‘+ your Story’ button to add it to your story immediately, or you can click on ‘send to’.
-Here you can select users that you’d like to share your story with directly.
+Here you can select users that whom you’d like to share your story directly.

 Highlights are a way to group stories and save them to your profile.

 These show for longer than the regular 24 hours that stories are visible.
 To save a current story to your highlights; click the ‘highlights’ button whilst viewing the story, and then either create a new highlight or save it to an existing highlight.
-You can also save stories to your highlights that have already been archived, these can be found right at the top of your profile page with a clock styled icon.
+You can also save stories to your highlights that have already been archived, these can be found right at the top of your profile page with a clock-styled icon.
 You’ll go through the same process as you would with normal stories in order to save these archived ones.
 You will still have to open the story to view it and then save it.

-Beginners Guide to Instagram Explore (Discover)
+Instagram Explore (Discover)

 This is the icon found at the bottom of your screen, next to the home button in the Instagram app.
 Here you will find popular images and videos that Instagram will suggest to you.
 You can also filter by categories like animals, food, etc. below the search bar.
 When you are in a category, you can also view related hashtags to find more great content.